Resolve-Philly/Methodology-Template/README.md

 This package was developed with lots of references to [Bookdown](https://bookdown.org/yihui/rmarkdown/document-templates.html).

-You are welcome to use and replicate this package for your own use.
-This package was developed with lots of references to [Bookdown](https://bookdown.org/yihui/rmarkdown/document-templates.html).

 ## Instructions to download package

 1. Open RStudio and paste the below code in your console, one line at a time